Tanwar-12/OpenCV/README.md

 * Image Inpainting
 * Image Registration
 * Intensity Transformation operation on images
+* Background Subtraction in an Image using Concept of Running Average
+*  Background Subtraction using Opencv
 * Foreground extraction in an image using Grabcut Algorithm
 * Foreground Extraction in an image using Grabcut Algorithm